-B. Discuss 5 reasonable nursing interventions with sound rationale(s) for the 5 priority problems you have identified.
-The interventions must directly relate to the problem identified.
+B. Discuss 5 reasonable nursing interventions each with a sound rationale for the 5 priority problems you have identified.
+Each intervention must directly relate to the identified problem.
+Each rationale must include underlying physiology and/or pathophysiology.
 (12 marks for each problem that has: 5 appropriate interventions and 5 detailed rationale)